Zaephor/setup-ollama/README.md

 ## About

 This GitHub Action sets up Ollama on a runner.
-It downloads and installs Ollama, making it available for use in your workflows.
+It downloads and installs the Ollama binary, making it available for use in your workflows.

 It supports installing the latest version, a specific version, or a version matching an ollama endpoint.

+> [!WARNING]
+> This action is meant to provide the `ollama` binary itself, it does not explicitly install or start any ollama services.

 ## Usage